jessesheridan/RemoteReceiverDecoder-EAGLE/README.md

 Being small was the driving factor behind designing the board.
 The Atmel AVR XMEGA microcontroller was selected for its 7 UARTs.
 I needed 5 in order to connect 4 receivers and one output connection.

-The schematic and board layot were created using CadSoft EAGLE.
+The schematic and board layout were created using CadSoft EAGLE.